enterdevstudio/seagrass-microbiome/README.md

 ![Fig. 1](figures/tSNE.jpg "tSNE")

-In the Fig. 1, points represent bacterial communities, colored by sample type.
-Points that are closer together in t-SNE space have more similar bacterial communities.
+The points in Fig. 1 represent bacterial communities, colored by sample type.
+Points that are closer together in t-SNE space have more similar bacterial communities, or lower beta-diversity.
 The ellipses represent 95% confidence intervals.
 The first thing I notice is that there is pretty clear differentiation among bacterial communities found on different parts of the plant and environment.
-Roughly, the *x*-axis appears to differentiate above- and belowground communities (Fig. 2), while the *y*-axis appears to seperate plant-associated communities from environmental ones (Fig. 3).
-Moreover, it is clear that roots and sediment seperate more than leaves and water.
-It would be great to know more about why this is.
+Roughly, the *x*-axis differentiates above- and belowground microbiomes (Fig. 2), while the *y*-axis seperates plant-associated communities from environmental ones (Fig. 3).
+Moreover, root and sediment microbiomes appear to be seperate more than leaves and whole water.
+Assuming that water and sediment are major sources of colonists for leaves and roots respectively, it would be interesting to know more about this.
+More on that later.

 #### Figure 2